- How much is gap insurance in Florida?

 Cheapest gap insurance companies in Florida

-The cheapest company for gap insurance in Florida is Travelers, with an average annual cost of $2,782.
-Not all car insurance companies offer gap coverage, and rates vary significantly by company.
+Travelers offers the cheapest gap insurance coverage in Florida at $2,782 annually.
+Not all car insurance companies provide gap coverage, and rates differ widely by company.

-Check out the table below to find the cheapest Florida insurance companies for gap coverage.
+See the table below to find the cheapest insurance companies for gap coverage in Florida.

 Average gap insurance cost in Florida by city